 Slido is an audience interaction platform for meetings and events.
-It allows event organizers to crowdsource top questions for Q&A sessions, get instant feedback via live polls and share presentations with their audience.
+It allows meeting and event organisers to crowdsource top questions to drive meaningful conversations, engage participants with live polls and capture valuable event data.

-Slido’s focus is on simplicity, allowing organizers to create an event in less than a minute, while participants can join from any device with just one simple code.
+Slido’s focus is on simplicity, allowing organisers to create an event in less than a minute, while participants can join from any device with just one simple code.

-Since its foundation in 2012, Slido has helped to transform over 50,000 events across more than 100 countries by engaging millions of participants.
-Slido has been adopted by a number of renowned conferences such as SXSW, World Economic Forum and Money20/20 and has worked with high-profile clients including Adobe, Tesco, KPMG, UBM and Cisco.
+Since its foundation in 2012, Slido has helped to transform over 160,000 events across more than 100 countries by engaging millions of participants.
+Slido has been adopted by a number of renowned conferences, including SXSW, Web Summit and Money20/20 and has worked with high-profile clients including Spotify, Lufthansa, BBC and Oracle.

-We feel honored to be recognized for our work by some of the most prestigious industry organizations.
+We feel honoured to be recognized for our work by some of the most prestigious industry organizations.
 Below, find the list of awards we won over the past few years.

 - Best Event Technology, Eventex Awards 2017, 2014 & 2013